 By flipping them in your mind, you are now telling your feeling brain that the pain of not doing what you set your mind to is far greater than the pain of doing it.

-With that simple switch, you are now able to have both your thinking and feeling brains work together toward those tasks that you’ve set to be important.
+With that simple switch, you can now have both your thinking and feeling brains work together toward those tasks that you’ve set to be important.

 And that’s half of the battle and the most significant and most challenging part of it.